MattDallin/gulp-mocha-git/README.md

 # gulp-mocha-git

-run mocha tests and push to git if they pass
+Run mocha tests and push to git if they pass.
+Also, log any mocha errors to log/gulp.log